VinMeld/FitFinder/README.md

     ├── .gitignore          # Ignore file for git
     ├── README.md           # This file
 # Contributing
 Thank you for your interest in contributing to FitFinder!
 We welcome contributions from everyone.
-Please read our Contributing Guidelines to get started.

 With FitFinder, finding the perfect trainer for your fitness journey has never been easier.
 We hope you enjoy using our application as much as we enjoyed building it!